Kuroneer/wp-virtual-hsphfp-mic/README.md

 or from the configuration files:
 `sudo tee <<< 'load_script("wp-virtual-hsphfp-mic.lua", {profile_debounce_time_ms = 4000})' /etc/wireplumber/bluetooth.lua.d/99-load-hsphfp-virtual-mic.lua`

+## "Conflict" with wireplumber's role-based bluetooth profile switch

+From wireplumber's version 0.4.8 on, it will most likely include its own role-based bluetooth profile switch.
+Both plugins act independent of each other and it may cause the profile to switch when you would not expect it to (like using an external mic while on bt headphones).

+If that turns out to be an issue for you, you should consider either disabling wireplumber's role-based profile swith or uninstalling this plugin

 ## Authors

 * **Jose M Perez Ramos** - [Kuroneer](https://github.com/Kuroneer)